On this page

 Add authentication method

-Okta inline hooks can use header authentication as well as OAuth 2.0 authentication to secure the calls from Okta to your external service.
+Okta inline hooks can use header authentication and OAuth 2.0 authentication to secure the calls from Okta to your external service.
 The inline hook Glitch projects use Basic Authentication.
 See the following sections to implement Basic Authentication or to use the OAuth 2.0 client secret or the private key method.

 HTTP header: Basic Authentication

 The inline hook guides use HTTP Basic Authentication to authenticate the Okta inline hook API calls received by your Glitch external service.
-In your Okta org, you must encode the Glitch project username and password credentials in Base64 and add them as the Authentication secret when you activate the inline hook.
+In your Okta org, you must Base64-encode the Glitch project username and password credentials.
+Then, add the encoded credentials as the Authentication secret when you activate the inline hook.
 Ensure that you add the scheme Basic (including a space) as a prefix to the Authentication secret value.

-For example, the credential pair used in the inline hook examples is admin:supersecret, which encoded in Base64 is YWRtaW46c3VwZXJzZWNyZXQ=.
+For example, the credential pair used in the inline hook examples is admin:supersecret, which when Base64-encoded is YWRtaW46c3VwZXJzZWNyZXQ=.
 Adding the scheme to this value creates the inline hook Authentication secret value: Basic YWRtaW46c3VwZXJzZWNyZXQ=.

 To add HTTP Basic Authentication to your external service: